In a brawl over right-wing TV, Newsmax sues Fox News

 It alleges that Fox Corp. engages in "at least" three anticompetitive practices: imposing explicit or tacit "no carry" provisions for competing right-wing outlets as it strikes deals for cable providers to offer Fox News to subscribers; requiring those that carry Newsmax or other competitors to carry Fox Business and sister outlets; and inserting what Newsmax's legal team calls "contractual barriers... intended to prevent Newsmax and others from competing."

-In the filing, Newsmax calls Fox Business "little-watched"; the network routinely bests competitor CNBC in ratings.
+In the filing, Newsmax calls Fox Business "little-watched"; that said, the network routinely bests competitor CNBC in ratings.

 Copyright 2025 NPR